ibbles/LearningUnrealEngine/Collision presets.md

 # Collision presets

-Collision presets define a Static Mesh interacts with other Static Meshes.
+Collision presets define how a Static Mesh interacts with other Static Meshes.
 The collision preset settings can be found on a Static Mesh's Details Panel > Collision > Collision Presets.
 There are two dimensions to a collision preset: channel and response.
 Channel specify to which type of objects the associated response should apply.